RocketPuppy/test-react-native/README.md

 `fix_aws_sdk_types.sh` is run that fixes the conflicting types.
 See that script for links to various GitHub issues.

+The `graphql` types require including the `esnext` lib in `tsconfig.json`.

+The `aws-appsync` library requires types for one of its dependencies, `@redux-offline/redux-offline`.
+That dependency bundles its types with the library but because its directory structure is non-standard the Typescript compiler needs to be told explicitly where to look for its types.
+Additionally the `aws-appsync` library requires the types for its specific version of the `apollo-react` library.
+While it has its own dependency, using a newer version doesn't work.

 ## Configuring AppSync

 Follow directions here